Vimeo Livestream: History

 In May 2014, the company moved its headquarters from Chelsea to Brooklyn, New York.
 Jesse Hertzberg was appointed CEO in April 2015, with all four founders remaining with the company in senior roles.
 In 2017, Livestream appointed cofounder Mark Kornfilt as the new CEO.

 On September 26, 2017, Livestream was acquired by IAC via subsidiary Vimeo.
 Vimeo incorporated Livestream into their service Vimeo Live, with plans for professional and enterprise customers.
 At the time Vimeo acquired Livestream, then CEO of Livestream Mark Kornflit took the position of General Manager of Live and reported to Vimeo CEO Anjali Sud.

 In July 2020, the National Academy of Television Arts & Sciences used Livestream via Vimeo OTT to broadcast the Daytime Emmy awards.
 The Grand Rapids Symphony used the same platform when it began live streaming events in September 2020 as part of its response to the COVID-19 pandemic.

 As of February 2021, the New York Stock Exchange and Nasdaq were using Vimeo to live stream their opening and closing bells.
+Additionally, Stellantis and Allianz Partners have been open about their use of Vimeo live streaming services in their business communications and marketing, respectively.